1960s in music

 experimental, jazz and contemporary classical music, notably minimalism and free improvisation.

 In Asia, various trends marked the popular music of the 1960s.
-In Japan, the decade saw the rise in popularity of several Western popular music groups such as The Beatles.
+In Japan, the decade saw the rise in popularity of several Western popular music groups such as The Beatles and the Rolling Stones.
 The success of rock music and bands in Japan started a new genre, known as Group Sounds, which was popular in the latter half of the decade.

 In South America, genres such as bossa nova, Nueva canción and Nueva ola started to rise.
 Rock music began leaving its mark, and achieved success in the 1960s.
 Additionally, salsa grew popular towards the end of the decade.
 In the 1960s cumbia entered Chile and left a long-lasting impact on tropical music in that country.

 United Kingdom

 Beat music and the British Invasion

 In the late 1950s, a flourishing culture of groups began to emerge, often out of the declining skiffle scene, in major urban centres in the UK like Liverpool, Manchester, Birmingham and London.
 This was particularly true in Liverpool, where it has been estimated that there were around 350 different bands active, often playing ballrooms, concert halls and clubs.
 Beat bands were heavily influenced by American bands of the era, such as Buddy Holly and the Crickets (from which group the Beatles derived their name), as well as earlier British groups such as the Shadows.
 After the national success of the Beatles in Britain from 1962, a number of Liverpool performers were able to follow them into the charts, including Cilla Black, Gerry and the Pacemakers and the Searchers.
 Among the most successful beat acts from Birmingham were the Spencer Davis Group and the Moody Blues.
 From London, the term Tottenham Sound was largely based around the Dave Clark Five, but other London bands that benefited from the beat boom of this era included the Rolling Stones, the Yardbirds and the Kinks.
 The first non-Liverpool, non-Brian Epstein-managed band to break through in the UK were Freddie and the Dreamers, who were based in Manchester, as were Herman's Hermits.
 The beat movement provided most of the groups responsible for the British Invasion of the American pop charts in the period after 1964, and furnished the model for many important developments in pop and rock music.

 By the end of 1962, the British rock scene had started with beat groups like the Beatles drawing on a wide range of American influences including soul music, rhythm and blues and surf music.
 Initially, they reinterpreted standard American tunes, playing for dancers doing the twist, for example.
 These groups eventually infused their original rock compositions with increasingly complex musical ideas and a distinctive sound.
 In mid-1962 the Rolling Stones started as one of a number of groups increasingly showing blues influence, along with bands like the Animals and the Yardbirds.
 During 1963, the Beatles and other beat groups, such as the Searchers and the Hollies, achieved great popularity and commercial success in Britain itself.